vercel/commerce/README.md

 The error usually occurs when running `pnpm dev` inside of the `/site/` folder after installing a fresh repository.

-In order to fix this, run `pnpm dev` in the monorepo root folder first.
+In order to fix this, run `pnpm build` in the monorepo root folder first.

 > Using `pnpm dev` from the root is recommended for developing, which will run watch mode on all packages.